Blenheim High School

 About Blenheim High School

 Blenheim converted to Academy Status in March 2012 and we have developed many community and primary school links.
 We are a well–resourced school and are fortunate to have outstanding facilities including our own grounds, grass football and rugby pitches and an artificial pitch.
-We are not part of a Multi Academy Trust, although we continue to investigate this.
-However, with a significant capital reserve, from which we have complete autonomy to invest, we are genuinely in charge of our own destiny.
-Together with a very supportive governing body this has meant we have been able to ‘move quickly’ and invest significantly in several areas, not least in the appointment of high quality teachers and site infrastructure.
-Our buildings are modern and have just received an internal £150,000 face lift.
-Visitors now comment on the calm, purposeful learning environment that pervades.
-A recent peer review from the Sutton Alliance cited significant improvements and few development areas.
+We are not part of a Multi Academy Trust, and the flexibility this has afforded us to date has been advantageous in turning the fortunes of the school around.
+We do, however, continue to investigate the merits of Multi Academy Trusts.
+With a significant capital reserve, from which we have complete autonomy to invest, we are genuinely in charge of our own destiny.
+Together with a very supportive governing body this has meant we have been able to develop quickly and invest significantly in several areas, not least in the appointment of high-quality teachers and site infrastructure.
+Our buildings are modern and last summer received an internal £350,000 face lift.

 Mr A A Bodell